Jump to main content Jump to footer Skip navigation Jump to navigation start

 Richard Plaschka Fellowship

-Target group: postdocs, researchers
+Target group: PhD students, post docs, researchers

 Special scholarship programme Ernst Mach-Ukraine